 When members choose healthcare providers that are not in-network, the benefit from the Plan is lower, at the out-of-network level described in Section 3.
-In most cases the member must pay the provider all charges at the time of treatment, and then file a claim to be reimbursed the out-of-network benefit.
-If the provider's charges are more than the maximum plan allowance, the member may be responsible for paying those excess charges.
+In some cases the member must pay the provider all charges at the time of treatment, and then file a claim to be reimbursed the out-of-network benefit.
+If the provider's charges are more than the maximum plan allowance, the member will be responsible for paying those excess charges.

-When receiving care at an in-network facility, ask to have ancillary services (such as diagnostic testing, anesthesia, surgical assistants) performed by in-network providers.
-When the member is at an in-network facility and is not able to choose the provider, in-network cost sharing will apply to services by out-of-network providers, and an Oregon-licensed provider cannot balance bill the member except when permitted by law.
+When receiving care at an in-network facility, ask to have related services (such as diagnostic testing, equipment and devices, telemedicine, anesthesia, surgical assistants) performed by innetwork providers.
+When the member is at an in-network facility and is not able to choose the provider, in-network cost sharing will apply to services by out-of-network providers, and the provider cannot balance bill the member except when permitted by law.

-5.1.5 Care after Normal Office Hours
+5.1.5 Care After Normal Office Hours